 An RMP prepared by a drinking water provider must include an approved incident identification and notification protocol.
-The protocol described in Table 5 is taken to be approved where adopted by a drinking water provider supplying bore water.
+The protocol described in Table 5 is taken to be approved where adopted by a drinking water provider supplying rainwater in a non-regulated setting.